ooni/ooni.org/content/post/2019-nigeria-internet-censorship.md

 collaborated with our local partner, [Paradigm Initiative](https://paradigmhq.org/), on measuring networks in the country to monitor potential censorship events.

-Our findings are included in a joint research report published today with Paradigm Initiative.
-The full report, titled **“The 2019 Nigerian Elections through the lens of digital rights”**, can be **[downloaded here](https://paradigmhq.org/download/the-2019-nigerian-elections-through-the-lens-of-digital-rights/)**.
+Our findings are included in a joint research report published today by Paradigm Initiative.
+The full report, titled **“The 2019 Nigerian Elections through the lens of digital rights”**, can be **[downloaded here]()**.

-This post explains OONI findings based on the analysis of all [network measurements](https://explorer.ooni.io/country/NG) collected during Nigeria’s 2019 general election period.
+This post summarizes OONI findings based on the analysis of all [network measurements](https://explorer.ooni.io/country/NG) collected during Nigeria’s 2019 general election period.